-20.11 PROCESSING.
+20.11 Processing.

-- (a) The filing or pendency of any grievance or arbitration proceedings under this Article shall not operate to impede, preclude, or delay the University from taking the action complained of.
+(a) The filing or pendency of any grievance or arbitration proceedings under this Article shall not operate to impede, preclude, or delay the University from taking the action complained of.
 Reasonable efforts, including the shortening of time limits when practical, shall be made to conclude the processing of a grievance prior to the expiration of the grievant's employment, whether by termination or failure to reappoint.
-An employee with a pending grievance will not continue to be compensated beyond the last date of employment. - (b) The president, or president's University's representative, may refuse consideration of a grievance not filed or processed in accordance with this Article. - 20.12 REPRISAL.
-No reprisal of any kind will be made by the University or the UFF against any grievant, any witness, any UFF representative, or any other participant in the grievance procedure by reason of such participation. - 20.13 RECORDS.
+An employee with a pending grievance will not continue to be compensated beyond the last date of employment.

+(b) The University's representative, may refuse consideration of a grievance not filed or processed in accordance with this Article.

+20.12 Reprisal.
+No reprisal of any kind will be made by the University or the UFF against any grievant, any witness, any UFF representative, or any other participant in the grievance procedure by reason of such participation.

+20.13 Records.
 All written materials pertinent to a grievance shall be filed separately from the evaluation file of the grievant or witnesses, except decisions resulting from arbitration or settlement.

-20.14 INACTIVE GRIEVANCES.
-A grievance which has been filed at Step 2 or Step 3 and on which no action has been taken by the grievant or the UFF for ninety-(90) days shall be deemed withdrawn and resolved in accordance with the decision issued at the prior Step.
+20.14 Inactive Grievances.
+A grievance which has been filed at Step 2 or Step 3 and on which no action has been taken by the grievant or the UFF for ninety days shall be deemed withdrawn and resolved in accordance with the decision issued at the prior Step.